Young Forester's Area

 How to identify

-The giant horntail is a black-and-yellow-banded insect that looks like a large wasp, so may be confused with the hornet or hornet robberfly.
+The giant horntail is a black-and-yellow-banded insect that looks like a large wasp, so it may be confused with the hornet or hornet robberfly.
 The female has a long ovipositor at the end of her body, which looks like a stinger.
 Despite its fearsome appearance, the giant horntail is harmless.

 The Dipping Pond